Jump to

 Freedom of movement The elementary particle

-Amazingly, the torus shaped particles in this simple universe, have freedom of movement, for the torus shaped particles can stand still, or by distorting their round shape, they can move forwards at all sorts of speeds
+Or by distorting their round shape, they can move forwards at all sorts of speeds

 The following animation shows a simple electron particle and a simple proton particle changing shape when the particles move, the Move Forwards button starts the particles moving forwards, the Run button start / stops the animation (any of the buttons can be used in pause mode)